lionjo/Game-of-Life/README.md

         [0, 0, 1, 1, 0, 0, 0, 0, 0]]
 ```

-Every of such rules can also be written more compactly,
+Every of such rules can also be written more compactly, by associating every rule with a number.
+Just write every rule as a binary number, by flattening it out (and apply some flipping):
+e.g. the rule we defined earlier can be written as `000000000011100000`.
+This is a binary number and can be transferred to `224` -- the unique identifier for Conveys game of life (imposing the 8 field neighbourhood).

 ## The algorithm